oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Procedure 11.8.
 Populating the ISO Storage Domain**

-1. Copy the required ISO image to a temporary directory on the system running Red Hat Enterprise Virtualization Manager.
+1. Copy the required ISO image to a temporary directory on the system running oVirt.
-2. Log in to the system running Red Hat Enterprise Virtualization Manager as the `root` user.
+2. Log in to the system running oVirt as the `root` user.
 3. Use the `engine-iso-uploader` command to upload the ISO image.
 This action will take some time, the amount of time varies depending on the size of the image being uploaded and available network bandwidth.
     ⁠